TYRE PRESSURE MONITORING SYSTEM

-- press and hold (around 3 seconds) the button 2 to launch the reset.
-The flashing tyres followed by the messages “Learning TP initiated” and then “Tyres location in progress” indicates that the reset request for the tyre pressure reference value has been acknowledged.
+- press and hold (around 3 seconds) button 3 or 4 to start initialisation.
+Display of the message “PRESSURE REF ONGOING” indicates that the reset request for the tyre pressure reference value has been taken into account.

-The display 1 and the warning light 4 on the instrument panel warn you of any tyre pressure faults (flat tyre, punctured tyre, system fault, etc.).
+Display 2 on the instrument panel informs you of any tyre pressure faults (flat tyre, punctured tyre, etc.).